The Ultimate Guide to Event Planning for Nonprofits

 - Geographical location

-By researching these points, you will be able to determine what direction you want to go with your campaign.
-For instance, say you have a global audience connecting from all over the world, you will need to offer a schedule that will suit everyone to participate.
-The point is that people attending your fundraiser will appreciate you taking their needs into consideration when planning the event.
-This sensitivity may then demonstrate itself through generous donations, spreading the word about your cause, and growing your audience.
+By researching these points, you can determine what direction you want to go with your campaign.
+For instance, say you have a global audience connecting from all over the world.
+You will need to offer a schedule that will suit everyone to participate.
+People attending your fundraiser will appreciate your consideration of their needs when planning the upcoming event, resulting in more generous donations, spreading the word about your cause, and growing your audience.

 Once you have gathered demographics about your target audience, it’s vital to understand their needs and engagement history with your cause and organization.
 Factors to consider are: